btcpayserver/BTCPayServer.Lightning/README.md

 docker-compose up
 ```

-Then you can run and debug the tests with visual studio or visual studio code.
+Then you can run and debug the tests with Visual Studio or Visual Studio Code.

 If you want to use command line: